Psychological stress: Crises/catastrophes

 This type of stressor is unforeseen and unpredictable and, as such, is completely out of the control of the individual.
 Examples of crises and catastrophes include: devastating natural disasters, such as major floods or earthquakes, wars, pandemics, etc. Though rare in occurrence, this type of stressor typically causes a great deal of stress in a person's life.
 A study conducted by Stanford University found that after natural disasters, those affected experienced a significant increase in stress level.
 Combat stress is a widespread acute and chronic problem.
-With the rapid pace and the urgency of firing first, episodes of accidentally killing friendly forces (“brother” killing “brother” or fratricide) may happen.
+With the rapid pace and the urgency of firing first, accidental killings of friendly forces (or fratricide) may occur.
 Prevention requires stress reduction, emphasis on vehicle and other identification training, awareness of the tactical situation, and continual risk analysis by leaders at all levels.

 Major life events

 Common examples of major life events include: marriage, going to college, death of a loved one, birth of a child, divorce, moving houses, etc. These events, either positive or negative, can create a sense of uncertainty and fear, which will ultimately lead to stress.
 For instance, research has found the elevation of stress during the transition from high school to university, with college freshmen being about two times more likely to be stressed than final year students.
-Research has found major life events are somewhat less likely to be major causes of stress, due to their rare occurrences.
+Research has found that major life events are somewhat less likely to be major causes of stress, due to their rare occurrences.

 The length of time since occurrence and whether or not it is a positive or negative event are factors in whether or not it causes stress and how much stress it causes.
 Researchers have found that events that have occurred within the past month generally are not linked to stress or illness, while chronic events that occurred more than several months ago are linked to stress and illness and personality change.
 Additionally, positive life events are typically not linked to stress – and if so, generally only trivial stress – while negative life events can be linked to stress and the health problems that accompany it.
 However, positive experiences and positive life changes can predict decreases in neuroticism.